WayneDW/WayneDW.github.io/_posts/2021-11-01-Hamiltonian.md

 $\qquad\qquad\quad= \sqrt{L\rho \|x-y\|^2}\qquad\qquad\qquad\qquad\qquad$
 $\qquad\qquad\quad\leq \sqrt{2L\rho \|x_0-y_0\|^2},\qquad\qquad\qquad\qquad\qquad$

-where the first inequality follows by Cauchy–Schwarz inequality, the second inequality follows by the L-smoothness assumption, and the last inequality follows by Claim 7 in [CV19].
+where the first inequality follows by Cauchy–Schwarz inequality, the second inequality follows by the L-smoothness assumption, and the last inequality follows by Claim 7 in [CV19] {% cite CV19 %}.

 Now, we can upper bound $\|\|v-u\|\|^2$ as follows